brainhack-school2023/bouchard_project/docs/README.md

 2. Install the requirements running the command below in the home directory of this github repository.
 `pip install -r requirements.txt`

+    - Note: You may want to install the nnUnet by [cloning the repository instead](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/installation_instructions.md) to have more control on the training parameters!

 3. nnU-Net needs to know where you intend to save raw data, preprocessed data and trained models.
 For this you need to set a few environment variables.
 Please follow the instructions [here](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/set_environment_variables.md).

 4. (OPTIONAL) Install [hiddenlayer](https://github.com/waleedka/hiddenlayer). hiddenlayer enables nnU-net to generate